-Which facilities are the most important for holiday-makers, ones in which they won't compromise on during their stay in Majorca?
+Which amenities are the most searched for by holiday-makers for their stay in Majorca?

-According to the figures from Holidu, when travellers search for villas in Majorca, most of the time they choose the following filters: pool (67%), Wi-Fi (25%), and air conditioning (16%).
-Last year, the majority of travellers selected at least one of these services when finding the perfect villa.
+When looking at the data from Holidu, when holiday-makers search for villas in Majorca, they often choose the following facilities: swimming pool (43%), Wi-Fi (21%), and air conditioning (12%).
+Last year, the majority of people searching on Holidu used at least one of these options when searching for the perfect villa.

-Which types of facilities can you typically find in the villas in Majorca?
+Which types of facilities can you typically find at the villas in Majorca?

-In regard to the facilities offered by Holidu, it appears that the villas in Majorca have everything that holiday-makers dream of!
-Here, the villas generally offer a variety of amenities, the most popular being: Wi-Fi (92%), pool (89%), and balcony (82%)...Not bad, right?
+When looking at the facilities offered by Holidu, it seems that the villas in Majorca have everything that holiday-makers need!
+Here, the villas generally offer a variety of amenities, the most popular being: Wi-Fi (95%), barbecue (90%), and swimming pool (85%)...Not bad, right?

-How are the villas usually rated in Majorca?
+How do travellers usually rate villas in Majorca?

-Holidu's data reveals that 46% of villas in Majorca are suitable for families with children, it will therefore be easy to find the ideal villa for you and your children.
+Judging by information from Holidu, 42% of villas in Majorca are suitable for holidays with children, it should therefore be very easy for you to find the ideal villa for you and your children.